Host A Stellar Panel Discussion Online To Engage Your Audience

 5. Make Your Final Panel Discussion Preparations

 Once all the pieces of your virtual panel discussion are in place, it’s time to make final preparations.
-These steps will allow you to troubleshoot potential problems and properly prepare your moderator and panelists.
+These steps will allow you to troubleshoot potential problems and prepare your moderator and panelists adequately.

 Plan Introductions And Timings

-Meet with your moderator individually to work out panelist introductions and discussion pacing.
+Meet with your moderator individually to discuss panelist introductions and discussion pacing.
 Decide if panelists will introduce themselves in 30-second intervals or if the moderator will handle that.

 Make sure your moderator is prepared with panel questions and knows which panelists should initially answer which questions.
 Provide your MC with guidance on how to pace the discussion and discreetly signal panelists who are out of time.